Loading

 Sharing audio only in Zoom is straightforward enough, but there can be some potential hiccups.
 Here are a few tips to make sure your musical meeting goes well.

 • Do a trial run first.
 If you've never shared your audio, you'll need to install a special audio driver.
 Consider trying it out in a test session before using it for real because you don't want to be dealing with drivers during a call.
-(It only takes a minute or two, but it'll be awkward.)
+(It takes only a minute or two, but it'll be awkward.)

 • Check your volume levels.
 Sometimes people will have trouble hearing the music or hearing each other over the music.
 It's hard to tell this is happening, as the host, so be intentional about it: ask someone else on the call if they can hear both you and the music.
 You can adjust the volume in your music app or your system volume until things are just right.